revelation/image_science/README.txt

 For more information including build steps, see http://seattlerb.rubyforge.org/

+== FORK

+This is a fork of seattlerb/image_science.
+Converted to use extconf instead of ruby-inline. added get_pixel_color() method.
+See History.txt for the full list of changes since the fork.

 == FEATURES/PROBLEMS:

 * Glorious graphics manipulation magi... errr, SCIENCE! in less than 200 LoC!